halait/pulsition/README.md

 ## Glossary
 Body: a rigid body that Pulsition attempts to simulate.
+Body reference: a uniquely identifying number used to refer to a specific body.
 <!--
 ## Basic tutorial
 Pulsition is implemented as one very large object called `pw`.
 Many variables are set to sensible defaults such as `G` the number that represents the acceleration of gravity.
 To set `G` to 0.1 we can simply write: